- Chart

 History and Background

-American Axle & Manufacturing (AAM) was founded in 1994 as a spin-off from General Motors.
-It has grown through acquisitions and organic growth, becoming a leading global supplier of driveline and metal forming technologies.
+American Axle & Manufacturing (AAM) was founded in 1994 as a spin-off from General Motors' axle and drivetrain division.
+It quickly grew to become a leading global supplier of driveline and metal forming technologies.
+Significant milestones include acquisitions, expansion into new markets, and the development of advanced driveline systems.

 Core Business Areas

-- Driveline: Design, engineering, validation and manufacturing of axles, driveshafts, transfer cases, gearboxes, and related components for light, commercial, and industrial vehicles.
+- Driveline: Design, engineering, validation and manufacturing of driveline systems, components and related services for light vehicles, commercial vehicles and industrial applications.
+Includes axles, driveshafts, transfer cases, gearboxes, and electric drive units.

 Leadership and Structure